anggakharisma/murebackend/README.md

 Before running this project locally, ensure you have the following installed:

-- Java Development Kit (JDK) 17 or later
+- Java Development Kit (JDK) 18 or later
 - PostgreSQL

 ## Development
-use inteliJ or via terminal run these commands
+use inteliJ or via terminal you can run these commands:
 ```
 ./gradlew bootJar --continuous